EvolveSignal: A Large Language Model Powered Coding Agent for Discovering Traffic Signal Control Strategies: Introduction

-\begin{itemize} \item We formulate fixed-time signal control as a \emph{program synthesis} problem, representing an algorithm as a symbolic function with fixed input–output structure.
-The focus is on discovering new algorithmic logic, how traffic features are transformed into signal timings.
+\begin{itemize} \item We formulate fixed-time signal control as a \emph{program synthesis} problem, where an algorithm is represented as an executable function with a fixed input–output structure.
+The focus is on discovering interpretable heuristic structures that transform traffic features into signal timings.

-\item We develop \textbf{EvolveSignal}, an LLM-powered coding agent that explores, generates, and evaluates candidate programs through simulation-based evaluation and evolutionary search.
-The framework iteratively refines executable code, enabling interpretable and auditable algorithm discovery.
+\item We develop \textbf{EvolveSignal}, an LLM-powered coding agent that explores and refines candidate programs through simulation-based evaluation and evolutionary search, enabling automated and auditable heuristic discovery.

-\item We validate the EvolveSignal on synthetic traffic scenarios with heavy traffic conditions, showing significant improvements over Webster's baseline in terms of delay reduction and stop minimization, while revealing interpretable modifications that can provide useful insights for traffic engineering practice.
+\item We validate EvolveSignal on synthetic traffic scenarios with heavy demand, showing improvements over a classical baseline while revealing interpretable modifications that provide useful insights for traffic engineering practice. \end{itemize}